 Sensitive plants include portulaca (Portulaca grandiflora), hawthorn (Crataegus spp.), sweet pea (Lathyrus odoratus), cherries (Prunus spp.), plum (Prunus spp.), horse chestnut (Aesculus hippocastanum), mountain ash (Sorbus spp.), Japanese maple (Acer palmatum), bleeding heart (Lamprocapnos spectabilis), maidenhair fern (Adiantum spp.), crown of thorns (Euphorbia milii), lantana (Lantana camara), nasturtiums (Tropaeolum spp.), gardenias (Gardenia jasminoides), and Easter lilies (Lilium longiflorum).
 Conifers may be sensitive under drought conditions.
 Plants with a bluish color caused by a waxy leaf coat may lose their desirable color as the wax is washed away.

-Other somewhat sensitive plants are azaleas (Rhododendron spp.), begonias (Begonia spp.), fuchsias (Fuchsia spp.), geraniums (Pelargonium spp.) and impatiens (Impatiens spp.).
+Other somewhat sensitive plants are azaleas (Rhododendron spp.), begonias (Begonia spp.), fuchsias (Fuchsia spp.), geraniums (Pelargonium spp.), and impatiens (Impatiens spp.).
 Rinse plants with a clean water spray if they show signs of wilting or leaf edge browning within a few hours of treatment.

 To test for plant sensitivity, spray a small area and wait 24 hours to see if any damage occurs.
 Plants under water stress should not be sprayed.

-It is important to spray both the top surface and, especially, the under surface of the leaves as many of the pests will be found there.
+It is important to spray both the top surface and, especially, the underside of the leaves as many of the pests will be found there.
 Because of the relatively short residual action and the fact that the insects must be in contact with the soap to be effective, repeat applications may be necessary every 4- to 7-days (follow the label directions) until the pests are eliminated.
 Avoid excessive applications as leaf damage may accumulate with repeated exposure.
 Always follow the directions on the label.

 The quality of the water you are using should be considered when using insecticidal soaps.
 Hard water reduces the effectiveness of the insecticidal soap.
 Calcium, magnesium, and iron cause the fatty acids to precipitate out of the solution causing the soap to be ineffective.
 It is important to use the purest water possible.
 You can determine if your tap water is compatible by mixing the recommended concentration of soap that you want to use with the appropriate amount of water in a glass jar.
 Agitate and let the mixture stand for 15 minutes.
 If the mix remains uniform and milky, the water quality is fine for the spray.
-If there is a scum on the surface, you should use distilled or bottled water.
+If there is scum on the surface, you should use distilled or bottled water.

 The only disadvantages of insecticidal soaps are associated with the limitations of their nature.